 The Easiest Way to Learn Medical Terms and Lingo, Hands Down

-At double the size of the original, first edition, the second edition of this book is packed full of even more of the most necessary medical terms and lingo than the original.
-Not only does the book contain one of the most comprehensive lists of medical terms, but it also breaks them down into their root words, their suffixes, and their pronunciations.
+At the double the size of the original, first edition, the second edition of this book is packed full of even more of the most necessary medical terms and jargon than the original.
+Not only does the book contain one of the most comprehensive lists of medical conditions, but it also breaks them down into their root words, their suffixes, and their pronunciations.

 Pocket Medicine: The Massachusetts General Hospital Handbook of Internal Medicine, Sixth Edition by Marc S. Sabatine